 BC Reads is a month-long program promoting community-wide discussion through reading and the arts.
-Take a look at the highlights from this year's program.
+Take a look at the titles chosen for this year's program.

 Featured Titles and Authors

 Copies of the author’s books will be available for sale at a book signing following each of the programs listed below.

 Meet author Christina Dalcher at the Catonsville Branch on Thursday, April 25, at 7 p.m.
 Sponsored in part by the Friends of the Catonsville Library.